SmartData-Polito/gnn-for-darknet/README.md

 ### Notebook Folder

 The `notebook` folder contains Jupyter notebooks that demonstrate how to reproduce the experiments described in the paper.
 Each notebook corresponds to a specific experiment and provides step-by-step instructions and explanations.
 The notebooks are designed to be self-contained and easy to follow.

+#### Preprocessing stages

+The notebook `00_dataset_generation` contains the main codes to (i) process raw traces filtering unwanted data; (ii) generate bipartite graphs from filtered traces and extract node features; (iii) generate textual corpora which will be processed by NLP algorithms.

 ### Src Folder